willstepp/writings/sanctum-kthadras/sk.notes.md

 ### Abigail

+* The words have always been there, in my mind.
+There, but unexpressed.
+Now I simply say them: I am going to die.
+How strange my life turned out to be, with still so much not understood.
+How precarious it was, looking back.
+How thin the walls that sheltered me, all my life, against a despair that has no end.

 * The horror of watching yourself become something you don’t recognize.
 Losing your humanity without being able to stop.

 * And as the feeling of numbness went away there was left a hole.
 Deep and wide.
 Crying out like a child to be filled.
 I became more and more depraved.
 Oh God please forgive the things I’ve done.
 I dove into the deep web.
 Forgive me.